LabKey/wnprc-modules/docker/README.md

 docker compose -f compose.yaml -f production.yaml down --timeout 60
 ```

 Add `-f compose.yaml -f production.yaml` to make changes in the production server.
-If this is not added the system will provide a warning that there is an orphan services running.
+If this is not added the system will provide a warning that there are orphan services running.
 ```
 # for spinning up all the services
 docker compose up -d